tagd-tagd/ipbash/README.md

-# ipbash  - functions for work with IP on clear bash
+# ipbash  - functions for work with IP and subnets on clear bash

 ## Function list: